 Yes, it’s possible to go Park Hopping at Disney World and use the Individual Lightning Lane.
 Guests are limited to 2 Individual Lightning Lane attractions per day, but they don’t necessarily have to be in the same park.

-You can choose whether to make both reservations at the same park, one at each park, just one at one park, or no to make no selections at all.
+You can choose whether to make both reservations at the same park, one at each park, just one at one park, or not to make any selections at all.

 Of course, you will need a park ticket with the Park Hopper option.
 This may or may not be for you depending on your park-touring style or your budget.
 You will also need a park pass reservation for the first park of the day.